platformsh/platformsh-docs/reference/platform-app-yaml.md

 It has a few subkeys, which are:

-* `root`: The folder to serve static assets for this location from, relative to the application root.
-Typically `public` or `web`.
+* `root`: The folder to serve static assets for this location from relative to the application root.
+The application root is the directory in which the `.platform.app.yaml` file is located.
+Typical values for this property include `public` or `web`.
+Setting it to `"/"` is not recommended, and its behavior may vary depending on the type of application.
 * `passthru`: Whether to forward disallowed and missing resources from this location to the application.
-Can be `true` or `false` (for an application capable of handling HTTP traffic directly) or a URI path string (for a CGI based application, e.g. PHP).
-Typically your application's front controller, such as `/index.php` or `/app.php`.
+Can be true, false or a URI path string.
+In a PHP application, this will typically be the front controller such as `/index.php` or `/app.php`.
+If your application relies on a `.htaccess` file with `mod_rewrite` under Apache, this entry is the equivalent.
 * `index`: The file or files to consider when serving a request for a directory.
-Can be a file name, an array of file names or *null*.
+Can be file name, and array of file names or *null*.
 Typically `index.html`.
 Note that in order for this to work, the static file(s) should be allowed by your rules.
-For example, to use a file named `index.html` as an index file, your rules must allow elements that match the filename, like `- \.html$`.
+For example, to use a file named `index.html` as an index file, your rules must allow elements that matches the filename, like `- \.html$`.
-* `expires`: How long to allow static assets from this location to be cached (this affects the Cache-Control and Expires headers).
+* `expires`: How long to allow static assets from this location to be cached (this enables the cache-control and expires headers).
 Can be a time or *-1* for no caching.
 Times can be suffixed with "ms" (milliseconds), "s" (seconds), "m" (minutes), "h" (hours), "d" (days), "w" (weeks), "M" (months, 30d) or "y" (years, 365d).
 The `expires` directive and resulting headers are left out entirely if this isn't set.
 * `scripts`: Whether to allow loading scripts in that location (*true* or *false*).
 * `allow`: Whether to allow serving files which don't match a rule (*true* or *false*, default: *true*).
 * `rules`: Specific overrides for a specific location.
 The key is a PCRE regular expression that is matched against the full request path.
 Here is a list of example regular expressions that you could provide rules for: *\\.css$,\\.js$,\\.gif$,\\.jpe?g$,\\.png$,\\.tiff?$,\\.wbmp$,\\.ico$,\\.jng$,\\.bmp$,\\.svgz?$,\\.midi?$,\\.mpe?ga$,\\.mp2$,\\.mp3$,\\.m4a$,\\.ra$,\\.weba$,\\.3gpp?$,\\.mp4$,\\.mpe?g$,\\.mpe$,\\.ogv$,\\.mov$,\\.webm$,\\.flv$,\\.mng$,\\.asx$,\\.asf$,\\.wmv$,\\.avi$,\\.ogx$,\\.swf$,\\.jar$,\\.ttf$,\\.eot$,\\.woff$,\\.otf$,/robots\\.txt$*.